hummingbird-project/hummingbird-docs/Hummingbird.docc/index.md

 - ``HummingbirdJobs``: framework for pushing work onto a queue to be processed outside of a request (possibly by another server instance)
 - ``HummingbirdTLS``: TLS support.
 - ``HummingbirdHTTP2``: Support for HTTP2 upgrades.
-- ``HummingbirdXCT``: helper functions to aid testing Hummingbird projects.
+- ``HummingbirdTesting``: helper functions to aid testing Hummingbird projects.

 ## Topics